VincentToups/digital-ocean-datascience/data-science-basics.md

 That will start a basic rocker/verse server in the background.

 Its worth saying a thing or two about the arguments we just passed docker.
-You can learn all about them from docker's documentation.
+You can learn all about them from [Docker's documentation](https://docs.docker.com/).
 But the important thing to think about at this very moment is the `-p` argument, which tells docker how to map ports "outside" the container to ports "inside" the container.
 What `-p 8787:8787` means is "connect anyone trying to connect to the port 8787 _outside_ the container to the port 8787 _inside_ the container."

 A [port](https://en.wikipedia.org/wiki/Port_(computer_networking)) is
 just a number which different servers running on a computer use to listen for traffic.
-You use ports all the time but you've never thought about them because HTTP and HTTPS traffic occur on pre-defined ports (20 and 443, respectively) andy our browser just knows to use those ports by default.
+You use ports all the time but you've never thought about them because HTTP and HTTPS traffic occur on pre-defined ports (20 and 443, respectively) and our browser just knows to use those ports by default.

 Whe we started Docker scripts _inside_ the container started an